bryangalani/Object-Oriented-Programming/Exceptions/README.md

 # Observation

-RuntimeException errors indicate normal errors, that obligatory does not need to be treated.
+RuntimeException errors indicate normal errors, that does not need to be treated obligatorily.